 The good news: Most moles do not need to be treated or removed.
 However, you may consider having a mole removed in the following cases: if it rubs against clothing or is otherwise bothersome, if there is a possibility the mole might be cancerous, or for cosmetic reasons.
 In any case—and despite advice you might find on the Internet—you should never attempt to remove a mole at home.
 It is best to let a dermatologist determine what kind of mole it is during a skin screening—and, indeed, if it is a mole and not some other kind of skin growth or melanoma—and advise you on the best course of action.

-“I totally recommend this place to anyone who’s looking for a dermatologist who’s professional, informative, respectful and very helpful.
-There is no wait time so once your at your appointment they are quick to solve your problems and get you home. “
+"I totally recommend this place to anyone who's looking for a dermatologist who's professional, informative, respectful and very helpful.
+They are quick to solve your problems and get you home. "

 "Dr Dathan and the team were very helpful, kind and knowledgeable.
 Plus, there was no wait time so I was able to get back to work faster than expected.
 I would highly recommend."